rkaiser0324/jake/README.md

 ## Configuration

+1. In Joomla Administration, under Extensions -> Plug-in Manager, disable the "System - Highlighting" plugin as it conflicts with the Jake component.
-1. The CakePHP directory should be a sibling to the Joomla one, i.e.,
+- The CakePHP directory should be a sibling to the Joomla one, i.e.,

     `/path/to/www/joomla-cms` (your JOOMLA_ROOT)
     `/path/to/www/cakephp` (your CAKEPHP_ROOT)